cartographer-project/point_cloud_viewer/README.md

 2. `cargo build --release`.
 The binaries will end up in `target/release/`.
 The server binaries includes the client files, so the server is stand alone.

+If you want to develop and change the `.proto` files you will also need to [install the code generation from rust-protobuf](https://github.com/stepancheg/rust-protobuf/).
+For now, the generated rust code is checked in and needs to be regenerated manually.

 ## Usage

 First, build an octree using `build_octree` from a point source like a PLY or